jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 ### What Life is Playing Against—Entropy

-From birth, all lifeforms grow and search for energy.
+From birth, all life forms grow and search for energy.
 Every bacteria and fungus, reptile and mammal is always looking for something to eat.
 But why?
-Why can lifeform not work hard and then live off of past sunlight, food, and other forms of energy?
+Why can life form not work hard and then live off of past sunlight, food, and other forms of energy?

 Seems silly to ask but please realize how in the natural world, all forms of energy, and therefore food, are temporary.
 The reason is the second law of thermodynamics that says in short, "heat naturally flows from hot objects to cooler ones".
 Cold is the natural way of things, energy can be gained, but most be cherished because it can only be stored for so long.
 Life needs to continually harness energy because entropy is always taking it away.
-Therefore life needs lifeforms that can harness and preserve energy as efficinetly as possible with things like leafs, fur coats, and fat stores to "buy" as much time as possible against the onslaught of entropy.
+Therefore life needs life forms that can harness and preserve energy as efficinetly as possible with things like leafs, fur coats, and fat stores to "buy" as much time as possible against the onslaught of entropy.

 At the most fundamental level, life is a highly organized and complex phenomenon that exists in a state of dynamic equilibrium, maintained through the continuous input and transformation of energy.
 Organisms must constantly collect, store, and utilize energy in order to counteract the natural tendency of entropy to degrade and disorganize the intricate structures and processes that define life.